Nuclear option: Rationale for change

-2017: Supreme Court nominations
+2017: Cloture on Supreme Court nominations

-On April 6, 2017, the Republican-majority Senate invoked the nuclear option and voted 52–48 along partisan lines to remove the Supreme Court exception created in 2013 by voting against the decision of the chair, who had reaffirmed that the 2013 changes to Rule XXII did not apply to Supreme Court nominees.
-This established a new precedent which effectively allowed the motion on cloture regarding Supreme Court nominations to pass with a simple majority vote.
-The vote came after Senate Democrats filibustered the nomination of Neil Gorsuch to the Supreme Court of the United States and after the Senate Republicans had previously refused to take up Merrick Garland's nomination by President Obama in 2016.
+On April 6, 2017, the Republican-majority Senate invoked the nuclear option and voted 48–52 along party lines against sustaining the decision of the chair on a point of order raised by Majority Leader Mitch McConnell, thus removing the Supreme Court exception created in 2013.
+This established a new precedent which allowed cloture to be invoked on Supreme Court nominations by a simple majority.
+The vote came after Senate Democrats filibustered the nomination of Neil Gorsuch to the Supreme Court of the United States.